Analysis of Multipartite Entanglement Distribution using a Central Quantum-Network Node: Physical Implementation

 One quantum gate that can be executed on trapped ions is the M\o{}lmer-S\o{}rensen (MS) gate \cite{sorensenEntanglementQuantumComputation2000, schindlerQuantumInformationProcessor2013}.
 This gate affects all qubits in the trap, and can be used to map maximally entangled GHZ-like states to computational-basis states.
 In combination with single-qubit Z-basis measurements, the MS gate can therefore be used to execute a GHZ-basis measurement on all qubits.
 We note that throughout this paper we have assumed the factory node creates a GHZ state locally, and then executes BSMs between qubits of the GHZ state and qubits that are entangled to qubits at the end nodes.
-However, the same result is acquired (i.e., the creation of a GHZ state shared between the end nodes) when executing a GHZ-basis measurement on the qubits that are entangled to the end nodes, given that appropriate Pauli corrections are performed at the end nodes based on the outcome of the measurement.
-This correspondence can be seen explicitly from Eq. \eqref{eq:fidelity:ghz_measurement}, where $1 - p_\text{GHZ}$ becomes the error probability of the measurement, and could be determined for a specific ion-trap setup from the fidelity of the MS gate and the single-qubit measurements that together make up the GHZ-basis measurement.
-General statements about whether the execution of a GHZ-state measurement outperforms the creation and teleportation of a GHZ state cannot be made, as this depends on the specific values of the noise parameters. \\
+However, the same result is acquired (i.e., the creation of a GHZ state shared between the end nodes) when executing a GHZ-basis measurement on the qubits that are entangled to the end nodes, given that appropriate Pauli corrections are performed at the end nodes based on the outcome of the measurement. \\

 We note that an additional challenge when using trapped ions to realize a factory node is that $N$ different ionic qubits in the same device need to participate in simultaneous Bell-state distribution with end nodes.
 One potential method to allow for a good photonic interface with individual ions is to use shuttling techniques \cite{kielpinskiArchitectureLargescaleIontrap2002, sangouardQuantumRepeatersBased2009, monroeScalingIonTrap2013, pfisterQuantumRepeaterNode2016, pinoDemonstrationTrappedionQuantum2021, leeIonShuttlingMethod2021, kaushalShuttlingbasedTrappedionQuantum2020}.
 This way, ions could be physically moved to separate cavities, where they can be made to emit entangled photons suitable for Bell-state distribution.
 After ions have been successfully entangled, they can be shuttled to an interaction region where the GHZ-basis measurement is executed.
 This setup is illustrated in Figure \ref{fig:implementation:ion_trap}.
 Potentially, different ion species could be used for generating and storing entanglement, such that for each task the species can be selected with the most favourable properties \cite{santraQuantumRepeatersBased2019, dharaMultiplexedQuantumRepeaters2022}. \\